system76/docs/content/audio.md

 sudo apt install pavucontrol
 ```

-Once installed, open the <u>PulseAudio Volume Control</u> app in the Activities menu, or run `pavucontrol` in a terminal.
+Once installed, open the <u>PulseAudio Volume Control</u> app in the Activities or Applications menu, or run `pavucontrol` in a terminal.

 The "Playback" tab will show a list of applications that are currently playing audio.
 The volume for each application can be individually controlled.